moonstripe/kojinglick/content/happy-new-year.md

 - Wake up earlier.
 - Cook more.

 Otherwise, I'm just going to continue to be me.
+Starting with a trip to see friends down South.

-Can't wait to see what 2023 brings,
+Can't wait to see what 2023 brings!

 Best,